odhiambow2354/simple_shell/README.md

 Implement the exit built-in, that exits the shell
 Usage: exit
-You don’t have to handle any argument to the built-in exit 6.Simple shell 0.4 +
+You don’t have to handle any argument to the built-in exit

-Implement the env built-in, that prints the current environment